 To see Course Details, click here.

-Train as a professional chaplain with leaders in the Buddhist Contemplative Care field.
-Offered to our graduates of the Foundations in Buddhist Contemplative Care Training Program, this year-long course provides 1 Unit of advanced, professional clinical training.
+We provide an opportunity to train as a professional chaplain with leaders in the Buddhist Contemplative Care field.
+Offered to the graduates of our Foundations in Buddhist Contemplative Care Training Program, this nine-month course provides one unit of Clinical Pastoral Education (CPE) training.